legendu-net/blog/misc/content/2024/01/tips-on-charles-schwab/tips-on-charles-schwab.markdown

 ## Schwab Investing Themes

+Even though Charles Schwab advocate for investing themes, I prefer ETFs as ETFs are much easier to manager compared to investing themes.

 https://client.schwab.com/app/trade/thematic/#/themes

 interesting

 ## [Money Market Funds](https://client.schwab.com/secured/money-market-funds)

-We do offer purchased
+Charles Schwab do offer purchased
 [money market funds](https://client.schwab.com/secured/money-market-funds)
-.
-We do not offer sweep money market funds, so you would have to trade into and out of them.
+but not sweep money market funds.
+You have to trade MMFs by yourself.
+Available MMFs can be viewed
-You can view available funds by clicking on Products at the top of the website and then Money Market Funds in the drop down.
+by clicking on Products at the top of the website and then Money Market Funds in the drop down.

 ## Transfer Stocks from Another Brokerage